 - How to register for the HMG guarantee

 - Making sure your bank account is suitable to receive HMG guarantee payments

 The Government Guarantee

-In the event that the UK leaves the EU with no agreement in place, the government guarantee will cover the payment of awards to UK applicants for all successful Erasmus+ and European Solidarity Corps bids.
+In the event that the UK leaves the EU with no agreement in place, the HMG guarantee will cover the payment of awards to UK applicants for all successful Erasmus+ and European Solidarity Corps bids.
 Successful bids are those that are approved directly by the European Commission or by the National Agency and ratified by the European Commission.
 This includes projects and participants that are only informed of their success, or who sign a grant agreement, after the UK’s withdrawal from the EU.
-The guarantee commits to underwrite funding for the entire lifetime of the projects.
+The HMG guarantee commits to underwrite funding for the entire lifetime of the projects.

 The Government will need to reach agreement with the EU for UK organisations to continue participating in Erasmus+ and European Solidarity Corps projects and is seeking to hold these discussions with the EU.
 If discussions are unsuccessful, the Government will engage with Member States, other participating countries and key institutions to seek to ensure UK participants can continue with their planned activity.

 If the UK is unable to fully participate in the programmes, UK organisations may wish to consider bilateral arrangements with partner organisations that would enable their projects to continue.
-The government will provide funding for projects that were approved by the National Agency (or the European Commission’s Executive Agency) and ratified by the European Commission prior to the UK’s withdrawal from the EU to continue in this form, should it become necessary.
+The Government will provide funding for projects that were approved by the National Agency (or the European Commission’s Executive Agency) and ratified by the European Commission prior to the UK’s withdrawal from the EU to continue in this form, should it become necessary.

-The guarantee covers funding committed to UK organisations.
+The HMG guarantee covers funding committed to UK organisations.
 It does not cover funding committed to partners and participants in other Member States and other participating countries.

 For further information, please contact:

 - [email protected] for enquiries about higher education